plone/bobtemplates.plone/README.rst

 Features
 --------

-Package created with ``bobtemplates.plone`` use the current best-practices when creating an addon.
+Package created with ``bobtemplates.plone`` use the current best-practices when creating an add-on.

 Buildout
     The package is contained in a buildout that allows you to build Plone with the new package installed for testing-purposes.

 Tests
     The package comes with a test setup and some `tests <http://docs.plone.org/external/plone.app.testing/docs/source/index.html>`_ for installing the package.
 It also contains a `robot-test <http://docs.plone.org/external/plone.app.robotframework/docs/source/index.html>`_ that tests logging in.
-The buildout also contains a config to allow testing the package on `travis <http://travis-ci.org/>`_ that sends `notifications <http://about.travis-ci.org/docs/user/notifications>`_ by email to the package autor.
+The buildout also contains a config to allow testing the package on `travis <http://travis-ci.org/>`_ that sends `notifications <http://about.travis-ci.org/docs/user/notifications>`_ by email to the package author.

 Profile
     The package contains a `Generic Setup Profile <http://docs.plone.org/develop/addons/components/genericsetup.html>`_ that installs a browserlayer.
 For Plone 5 it also contains a uninstall-profile.